 VIII.
 TRIAL COMPENSABLE?
 Creating witness, issue, or exhibit binders in preparation for trial If feasible, counsel should delegate this task to a lower-cost service provider.
-YES Preparing exhibit and witness lists YES Preparing demonstrative exhibits YES Practicing opening statement or closing argument YES Testing defense theories Reasonable time spent preparing and participating in mock cross examination, voir dire, or argument is compensable.
-In particularly complex or high-profile cases and where otherwise justified, counsel may seek funding to test defense theories before a mock jury or recruit an informal volunteer panel.
-Consult your local CJA Supervising Attorney/Resource Counsel or Circuit Case Budgeting Attorney if you think the case might qualify for such services.
-YES Arriving to court 15-20 minutes early to set up courtroom presentation materials and equipment or otherwise prepare YES Awaiting a jury verdict Compensable: Packing up and managing trial exhibits and files, debriefing or consulting with client or defense team, consulting with codefendant counsel, making notes for possible post-trial motions or filings, considering possible appellate issues, preparing necessary motions or other filings, responding to jury questions, traveling to and from the courthouse if ordered to be in the building during deliberations or appear in court, and reading of the verdict.
-Pure wait time typically is not compensable, especially where the jury deliberates for more than one day.
-When ordered by a court to remain at a courthouse pending a verdict, counsel should exercise professional judgment in billing wait time and should be prepared to work on other matters while waiting.
-DEPENDS Speaking with jurors after verdict is reached If the purpose of speaking with jurors is to discern grounds for post-trial relief, such time is compensable and should be explained in the voucher.
-DEPENDS Preparing post-trial motions YES
+YES Preparing exhibit and witness lists YES Preparing demonstrative exhibits YES Practicing opening statement or closing argument YES Testing defense theoriesReasonable time spent preparing and participating in mock cross examination, voir dire, or argument is compensable.
+In particularly complex or high-profile cases and where otherwise justified, counsel may seek funding to test defense theories before a mock jury or recruit YES Arriving to court 15-20 minutes early to set up courtroom presentation materials and equipment or otherwise prepare YES Awaiting a jury verdictCompensable: Packing up and managing trial exhibits and files, debriefing or consulting with client or defense team, consulting with co- defendant counsel, making notes for possible post-trial motions or filings, considering possible appellate issues, preparing necessary DEPENDS matters while waiting.
+Speaking with jurors after verdict is reached If the purpose of speaking with jurors is to discern grounds for post-trial DEPENDS relief, such time is compensable and should be explained in the voucher.
+Preparing post-trial motions YES